 One of the primary objectives of the Management Council is to recognize what’s good in government – to celebrate successes, recognize qualities that epitomize excellent public service, and promote service within our community.
-To that end, the Council has developed a program whereby Management Council members nominate their peers for awards in a series of categories.
-An impartial panel of fellow managers reviews nominations and selects the top three candidates in each category to participate in the Awards Ceremony.

 CATEGORIES